sefinek/frontmatter-md/README.md

 The package extracts metadata written at the beginning of a Markdown file between `---` delimiters and returns the remaining document content.

+Do you have questions or want to receive notifications about important changes or new features in my repositories?
+Join my [Discord server](https://discord.gg/S7NDzCzQTg)!
+If you do not use Discord, you can also open an issue on GitHub.

+If you like this repository, leave a star ⭐.
+Thank you!

 ## Installation
 ```bash
 npm install frontmatter-md
 ```

 ## Node.js usage
 ### Markdown